angela1C/Programming-and-Scripting-Project/README.md

 > `pandas` is a `Python` package providing fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, real world data analysis in Python.

+According to [pandas.pydata.org](https://pandas.pydata.org/index.html),`pandas` provides high-performance, easy-to-use data structures and data analysis tools for the Python programming language. `pandas` is designed for working with data that is in a tabular format containing an ordered collection of columns where each column can have a different value type.
+This makes it ideal for exploring a structured tabular dataset such as Iris which contains several numerical columns and one categorical column.

 In addition to `pandas`, the `seaborn` library is also used for plotting which requires `matplotlib.pyplot` for some functions.

 [seaborn.pydata.org](https://seaborn.pydata.org/index.html)